RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/index.md

 - Upload single or multiple variant files in VCF or CSV format through the flask app on your local web browser.
 - Parse and store variants into a User-defined SQLite3 variant database.
 - Describe variants by their true HGVS nomenclature by querying the VariantValidator REST API.
-  Note: - Gene symbols and HGNC IDs are also provided by VariantValidator.
+  - Gene symbols and HGNC IDs are also provided by VariantValidator.
   - Variants are mapped to the GRCh38 Human Genome Reference build.
   - HGVS transcript descriptions are provided with regard to the RefSeq MANE select transcripts.
 - Annotate each varaint with the following information from ClinVar:
     - Summated variant classification
     - Associated conditions